marcesher/mxunit-cfmeetups/cfObjective2009SecurityTesting/README.txt

             alert(...) test to document.write( '&lt;div id="someknown_id"/&gt;' ) or
             some other method of writing an element to the DOM.
 Your tests could then check the generated DOM for the element that was attempted to be injected.
-See FuzzyVectors.getDocWriteVectors() for a small example.
+See FuzzyVectors.getDocWriteVectors() for a small example of this.